 There are lots of misconceptions about oil tanks.
 Tanks can last for decades without needing replacement.
-When the time comes for replacement, there are many new options that can benefit the homeowner.
+When the time comes for replacement, there are many new options that can be beneficial.

-- With an oil storage tank on the property, the homeowner always has supply on hand. - With a tank, homeowners pay for the fuel they are delivered no estimates, no questions. - Advances in technology have resulted in the manufacture of tanks made from corrosionresistant materials such as fiberglass.
+- With an oil storage tank on the property, you always have supply on hand. - With a tank, you pay for the fuel you are delivered no estimates, no questions. - Advances in technology have resulted in the manufacture of tanks made from corrosionresistant materials such as fiberglass.
 When properly installed and maintained, today's average oil tank can last for many decades.